thecosignstudio/process/_chapters/06-implementation-recommendations.md

 ## Asset naming convention

 You can decide your own naming pattern for your app, but you must keep in mind the following:
-1. The valid charset for naming resources is [a-z, _, 0–9], i.e. all lowercase characters, numbers, and underscore.
+- The valid charset for naming resources is [a-z, _, 0–9], i.e. all lowercase characters, numbers, and underscore.
-2. The first character of your asset name can be either an underscore _ or a lowercase letter, but it cannot be a number.
+- The first character of your asset name can be either an underscore _ or a lowercase letter, but it cannot be a number.
-3. Do not use uppercase letters.
+- Do not use uppercase letters.
 Not even in extensions such as *.png* or *.jpg*
-4. Use an underscore _ as separator wherever you want to “put space” between two words because hyphen - and space are not allowed
+- Use an underscore _ as separator wherever you want to “put space” between two words because hyphen - and space are not allowed
-5. Asset names should be unique across the app’s screens.
+- Asset names should be unique across the app’s screens.
 If you have two add buttons with different dimensions, you cannot name both as *add_icon.png*, you can create two different icons, e.g. *add_icon_small.png* and *add_icon_big.png* with all their density variants.
-6. For iOS, name each asset according to this naming convention
+- For iOS, name each asset according to this naming convention: asset.png, asset@2x.png, asset@3x.png
-- asset.png
-- asset@2x.png
-- asset@3x.png
-7. For Android Devices, provide each asset with the same name but dedicated folders.
+- For Android Devices, provide each asset with the same name asset.png but dedicated folders.
+Desired folder structure:
-- asset.png
-- desired folder structure:

 {% include image.html img="image6.png" img2x="Image6@2x.png" alt="Desired folder structure" %}